mfentler-tgm/syt5-gk1032-distributed-database-mfentler-tgm/README.md

 for x in dvds:
     print(x)

-print('Number of entries in the combined table:') cur.execute('DROP TABLE IF EXISTS mergedTableHorizontal;') cur.execute('CREATE TABLE mergedTableHorizontal AS (SELECT * FROM horizontal.cheap_comedy UNION SELECT * FROM horizontal.cheap_comedy_rest);') cur.execute('SELECT count(*) FROM mergedTableHorizontal;')
+print('Number of entries in both tables merged into one again:') cur.execute('DROP TABLE IF EXISTS mergedTableHorizontal;') cur.execute('CREATE TABLE mergedTableHorizontal AS (SELECT * FROM horizontal.cheap_comedy UNION SELECT * FROM horizontal.cheap_comedy_rest);') cur.execute('SELECT count(*) FROM mergedTableHorizontal;')